 The Illness Beliefs Model has been developed in collaboration with Dr. Lorraine Wright.

 What you believe affects your illness and your relationships.
-Serious illness and loss often invites suffering in individuals and families that is not adequately addressed by health care professionals.
+Serious illness and loss often invite suffering in individuals and families that is not adequately addressed by health care professionals.